runnermann/Vertx-5-example/README.md

 We've removed the convienient use of the Database Verticle.
 We do not see it mentioned except in the "Gentle Introduction to Asynchronous ..." that was introduced in earlier versions of Vert.x.
 We've also removed use the Database Service but we've adopted some of the logic that made it convenient to develop.

 The database logic can be found under the `database` package.
 The ` DataBaseHandler ` class contains most of the top level logic for the queries.
-The SqlQuery Enum Class is for convienience.
-We divide queries between Select, upsert, and common operations.
+The SqlQuery Enum Class is for convenience.
+We divide queries into separate classes between Select, Upsert, and common Operations.
 The actual queries are written as any SQL query using a tool that helps us write, test, and optimize it.
 We can copy the query directly into a properties file and modify it using ` $1,  $2 ` etc to get the data from the params.
 This is convenient.
 We then place the queries in a map held in the appropriate Query Class.